aws-samples/sample-costminimizer/README.md

 # CostMinimizer: AI-Powered AWS Cost Optimization Tool

-CostMinimizer is a comprehensive AWS cost analysis and optimization tool that leverages AWS Cost Explorer, Trusted Advisor,Compute Optimizer and Cost & Usage Report to provide actionable insights for optimizing your AWS infrastructure costs.
+CostMinimizer is a comprehensive AWS cost analysis and optimization tool that leverages AWS Cost Explorer, Trusted Advisor, Compute Optimizer and Cost & Usage Report to provide actionable insights for optimizing your AWS infrastructure costs.
 CostMinimizer also provide actionable cost-saving recommendations powered by AI.
 It helps AWS users identify cost optimization opportunities, analyze spending patterns, and generate detailed reports with specific recommendations.

 The tool combines data from multiple AWS cost management services to provide a holistic view of your AWS spending.
 It features automated report generation, AI-powered analysis using AWS Bedrock, and supports both CLI and module integration modes.
 Key features include: